cooscoos/Hoive/README.md

 - Option to select an empty game to join based on its id in websocket version so can play with friends
 - Flesh out a help readme for websocket functions
 - have a flag / option for running an html server.
+- reinstate connection to db with pool
+- In game_server.rs: "This is incredibly hacky because don't understand how to handle arc yet."

 ### Useful references